Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: Sublattice magnetizations of the alloy layered ferrimagnetic nanostructures between cobalt leads

-$S_\alpha$ denotes the basic spin for the $\alpha$ atomic element, namely $Co$ or $Gd$, and $H^{(n^{\prime})}_\alpha$ the molecular field energy for the element $\alpha$ in the atomic plane $n^{\prime}$ due to its interaction with its $z$ = 12 nearest neighbors; $kT$ is the thermal energy.
-The effective magnetic moment $\bar{M}^{(n^{\prime})}$ per site in the $n^{\prime}$th plane, whether alloy or pure, is determined hence in units of Bohr magnetons by
+where $H^{(n^{\prime})}_\alpha$ represents the molecular field energy for the element $\alpha$ in the atomic plane $n^{\prime}$ due to its interaction with its $z$ = 12 nearest neighbors.
+The $kT$ represents thermal energy and the effective magnetic moment per site is $\bar{M}^{(n^{\prime})}$ in the $n^{\prime}$th plane, is given as in units of Bohr magnetons by